 That’s a big percentage, and it translates to a huge amount of conversions that you could be missing out on if your Google product feed is not up to snuff.

-Read on to find out three product feed optimization essentials that will help you stand out from the pack.
+Read on to find out three product data feed optimisation essentials that will help you stand out from the pack.

 1. Minimize Disapprovals